HOLMS-lib/HOLMS/README.md

 The proof is organized in three steps.
 We can observe that, by working with HOL, it is possible to identify all those lines of reasoning that are _parametric_ for P (the specific propriety of each frame of a logic) and S (the set of axioms of the logic) and develop each of of the three steps while avoiding code duplication as much as possible.
-In particular  the step 3 is already fully formalised in HOLMS with the `GEN_TRUTH_LEMMA`.

 ### STEP 1
 Identification of a model <W,R,V> depending on a formula p and, in particular, of a non-empty set of possible worlds given by a subclass of maximal consistent sets of formulas.